RCS - Action stages

 For our example, N=-495 kN and M = Mdl + Mp = 0 kNm are inputted t=18250d stage.

 Important thing is that these stages (each row of the table) are Independent in the User input / Import method.
-It means that all rows have to be filled, or rows for stages that will not be checked can be omitted.
-It can be seen further that even if the first row is not filled, the same results are obtained.
+It means that all rows not have to be filled, or rows for stages that will not be checked can be omitted.
+In other words, even if the first row is not filled, the same results are obtained.

 There are two types of prestressing input.